aashish108/calendar-grid-dev/README.md

-# Getting Started with Create React App
+# Calendar React App using CSS Grids

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Playing around with React/CSS Grids using Typescript; a calendar app with React using CSS Grids.

 ## Available Scripts